jserendip/Geom99/DevelopmentNotes/JSerendip_DevelopmentLog.md

             **Time Spent:**  1 hours
             **Resource Links:**  https://account.mapbox.com/

+## Week 10-11
+    Working through Experience Builder to determine if we want to use it for our project or switch to StoryMaps because of the difficulties and bugs we ahve encountered so far with Experience Builder.
 ####    March 22 - Working through week 9 checklist
             Create and Explore Mapbox account
 ##### Insights, Outcomes, ToDos, Time Spent and Resource Links